Fooxly/vscode-provision-lens/README.md

 * `Help: ProVision`: Shows you the manual you are currently reading.
 * `ProVision: List All`: Shows you all the notes in the current file.
 * `ProVision: List Group`: Shows you all the notes in the current file from a specifc group.
+* `ProVision: Toggle Lens`: Toggle the visibility of the Code Lenses.

 ## ⚙️ Available Settings